Year 2000

 Dr L Griffin NW Regional Officier NHS Executive

-Dr D Heaf Respiratory PaedIatrician Liverpool
+Dr D Heaf Respiratory Paediatrician Liverpool

 Prof Margaret Hodson Respiratory Paediatrician London